 Cheapest Places to Live in Florida

 Winter Haven also has a thriving downtown area, with lots of restaurants and shops.

+11 Best Places to Retire in Florida